swcarpentry/2014-02-15-umkc/lessons/thw-git/local.md

 Step 1 : Create a file to add to your repository.

-Open a new file in your text editor, named "readme.rst" and save it to your new Good Science directory:
+Open a new file in your text editor, named "readme.txt" and save it to your new Good Science directory:
+  Contents should be "This is my first git repo!"

 Step 2 : Inform git that you would like to keep track of future changes in this file.

-    $ git add readme.rst
+    $ git add readme.txt

 ## git status : Checking the Status of Your Local Copy